How To Make the Best Chocolate Avocado Pudding

-This chocolate avocado pudding is as chocolatey and luscious as any other pudding, and it's even richer-tasting, more unctuous, even more chocolatey.
-Best of all it's vegan and gluten-free.
+This chocolate avocado pudding is as chocolatey and luscious as any other pudding, and it’s even richer-tasting, more unctuous, and even more chocolatey.
+Best of all it’s vegan and gluten-free.
 Unlike the other versions, which can taste milky or ultra-sweet, this chocolate avocado pudding is all about the chocolate.

 Why This Recipe Is the Best

 Now, I don’t make that claim lightly.
 This is the best version of chocolate avocado pudding that I have ever made or eaten because it is so well-balanced and multidimensional, thanks to a series of choices we made along the way.

 - The melted chocolate balances the bitter edge of the cocoa powder, and together they offer a one-two punch that showcases the complexity of the chocolate.